 Mass production of the iNext will begin at BMW's Dingolfing, Germany factory in 2021, and the car is claimed to feature advanced autonomous driving systems, and connected car services.

 In the meantime, BMW is also working on an electric version of it X3 mid-size SUV, called the i3X.
-That car is due to launch later in 2019.
+This car launched in the summer of 2020, but is not destined for the US market.

 Rivian, a startup based in Michigan, is hoping to find a niche in the market by producing electric cars with genuine off-roading capabilities.
 It is working on the R1s SUV and the R1T pickup truck.